 The vote came after a lengthy discussion and public comment period where parents submitted their concerns for and against the virtual and in-person options.

-Parents favoring the traditional classroom model were often from two-working parent households where work schedule interruptions, access to daycare and facilitating the virtual learning experience for their kids would be problematic.
+Parents favoring the traditional classroom model were often from two-working parent households where work schedule interruptions, access to daycare and facilitating the virtual learning experience for their children would be problematic.

 Couch acknowledged the challenges to working parents and announced that supervised learning hubs are being organized by Support Our Schools where small groups of students can get Internet access in a controlled environment.